-MUS 130.
-Understanding Music Group 3/4 course skill, feeling and knowledge.
-Stude erformanceand ents will also be visation, library l to seek interrelationships between talent, introduced to many vital skills important for and Web research, score analysis and MUS 240.
-State of the Art Group 1 course professional musicians and music of organizations in y of the challenges and opportunities facing the current marketplace.
+MUS 240.
+State of the Art

+State of the Art gives students a thorough overview of the challenges and opportunities facing professional musicians and music organizations in the current marketplace.
 Starting with an exploration of high-profile contemporary situations, the course then examines the economics of professional classical music, using NEA arts participation data and various articles and online resources as texts.
 As the course moves to an exploration of successful arts organizations, small ensembles, and individual performers, students develop case studies of successful current musical enterprises.
 Course not open to first-year students.

 MUS 340.
-Music Group 1/2 course Entrepreneurship 1/2 course
+Music Entrepreneurship Group